A Funeral May Cost You Thousands Less Just By Crossing The Street

 That package, known as the Honor Cremation Service, included a number of extra charges, including $495 for stationery and $345 for an Internet memorial.

-That price premium is a problem the federal government has tried to fix with "the funeral rule," a regulation in place since 1984.
+That price premium is a problem the federal government has tried to fix with "the Funeral Rule," a regulation in place since 1984.

 It requires itemized price lists.
 But funeral directors are still free to emphasize packages in the sales process, as they did with Bethea.